1. The privacy of your personal information is important to us

-- Sensitive Information including details of your professional memberships.
+- Sensitive Information including details of your professional memberships; and/or

-Wilson Asset Management Equity Fund ABN 93 770 126 001 may collect sensitive information from wholesale investors in order to comply with the Anti-Money Laundering and Counter-Terrorism Financing laws (AML/CTF).
-This sensitive information may include government identifiers such as your TFN.
+Wilson Asset Management Equity Fund ABN 93 770 126 001 may collect identity information (including government identifiers, such as your TFN, passport details or drivers licences details) as well as sensitive information from wholesale investors in order to comply with the Anti-Money Laundering and Counter‑Terrorism Financing laws (AML/CTF).

-In respect of employees, potential employees and work experience people we also collect personal resumes, third party references, bank details, superannuation details, tax file numbers and emergency contact details.
+In respect of employees, contractors, potential employees and work experience people we also collect personal resumes, third party references, bank details, superannuation details, TFNs, emergency contact details and identity verification information and information about your right to work in Australia.
 We also conduct criminal checks and bankruptcy searches on individuals who commence employment.
 These searches are held on our employee files.